Enforcing Parenting Arrangements

 Provincial Parenting Orders

-Parenting orders from other provinces, that are not made under the Divorce Act, must be filed with the court here to be enforced here.
+Parenting orders from other provinces that are not made under the Divorce Act must be filed with the court here to be enforced here.
 It must be a certified true copy of the order.
-The person filing the order must swear an Affidavit that the order is still in effect and must notify any parties affected by the order that it has been filed here.
-Once the orders are filed they can be enforced just like a Saskatchewan order.
+The person filing the order must swear an affidavit that the order is still in effect.
+They must also notify any parties affected by the order that it has been filed here.
+Once the orders are filed, they can be enforced just like a Saskatchewan order.

-A party affected by an out-of-province order, not made under the Divorce Act, can ask the court not to recognize the order if:
+A party affected by an out-of-province order that was not made under the Divorce Act can ask the court not to recognize the order if any of the follow apply:

-• the order was made without the child being heard as allowed by the place where the order was made, unless it was an emergency
+- the order was made without the child being heard as allowed by the place where the order was made, except in cases of urgency

-• the order was made without the other party having a chance to respond, unless it was an emergency
+- the order was made without the other party having a chance to respond, except in cases of urgency